Past Event | July 26

 A capability-based authorization infrastructure for distributed High Throughput Computing

 The OSG Consortium provides researchers with the ability to bring their distributed high throughput computing (dHTC) workloads to a pool of resources consisting of hardware across approximately 100 different sites.
-Using this “Open Science Pool” resource, projects can leverage the opportunistic access (nodes that would be otherwise idle at the site), dedicated hardware, or allocated time at large-scallel NSF-funded resources.
+Using this “Open Science Pool” resource, projects can leverage the opportunistic access, dedicated hardware, or allocated time at large-scallel NSF-funded resources.

 While dHTC can be a powerful tool to advance scientific discovery, managing trust relationships with so many sites can be challenging; the OSG helps bootstrap the trust relationships between project and provider.
 Further, authorization in the OSG ecosystem is an evolving topic.
 On the national and international infrastructure, we are leading the transition from identity-based authorization –– basing decisions on “who you are” –– to capability based authorization.
 Capability-based authorization focuses on “what can you do?” and is implemented through tools like bearer tokens.
 Changing the mindset of an entire ecosystem is wide-ranging work, involving dedicated projects such as the new NSF-funded “SciAuth” and international partners like the Worldwide LHC Computing Grid.